srvjha/deeconsole/README.md

 ## Sample Workflow

-1. Install the package globally: `npm install --global deconsole`.
+1. Install the package globally: `npm install --global deeconsole`.
-2. Run `deconsole --dry-run` in your project root to see how many statements will be touched.
+2. Run `deeconsole --dry-run` in your project root to see how many statements will be touched.
-3. Execute `deconsole --comment` to convert logs into comments for later review, or omit the flag to remove them outright.
+3. Execute `deeconsole --comment` to convert logs into comments for later review, or omit the flag to remove them outright.
 4. Inspect `.bak` files if you enabled backups, then delete them when satisfied.

 ## License